aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 - `value1 IN (value2 [, valueN]*)`
 - `value1 NOT IN (value2 [, valueN]*)`

 In this context, values can be a reference to another column, a literal, or some expression consisting of other supported operators.
 Values cannot be subqueries.
 Subqueries are separate queries that can be used as an expression in another query.

 Note also that values that are references to a column are compared with their native DocumentDB type.
-For columns where the corresponding fields in DocumentDB may be of varying types (ex: some are string, null, or integer), comparison operators will compare both value and type, following the MongoDB comparison order of types as documented [here]().
+For columns where the corresponding fields in DocumentDB may be of varying types (ex: some are `string`, `null`, or `integer`), comparison operators will compare both value and type, following the [MongoDB comparison order]().
 This can produce results that are unexpected for those unfamiliar with the underlying data.

 ### Logical Operators